 KEEP SCROLLING DOWN TO READ CHAPTER 2...

-"Holla – d’Avaloy!" the guardsman calls out.
-"And what makes you in such a haste this morning?"
+"Holla – d’Avaloy!" the Guardsman calls out.
+"And, what makes you in such haste this morning?"

 At this, d'Avaloy turns around and notices a small group of soldiers who were having a conversation when he walked in.
-Charles stops his pacing and begins to rest his eyes upon the one who had addressed him thus, recognizing the man immediately, though he has not known him for very long.
+Charles stops his advancements and begins to rest his eyes upon the one who had addressed him thus, recognizing the man immediately, though he had not known him for long.